 The Southern Police Department provides a shuttle bus service and all of the shuttles are handicapped accessible.
 Currently, there are 10 enclosed bus stops located throughout the campus in high pedestrian traffic areas.
 On-Campus service is available Monday-Thursday from 7:30 a.m.-11:00 p.m. and Fridays from 7:30 a.m. to 5 p.m.
-The shuttle can be easily accessed in front of Hickerson Hall or by calling First Transit at 203-281-5470 until 11:00 p.m.
-Shuttles will also go to Union Station, New Haven, on Friday from 7 a.m. until 5 p.m., and the Hamden Plaza, Westfield Shopping Mall (Milford), and downtown New Haven on Saturday and Sunday from 1 p.m. until 9 p.m., with the exceptiion of major holidays. inside.SouthernCT.edu/shuttle-services
+The shuttle can be easily accessed in front of

+Hickerson Hall or by calling First Transit at 203-281-5470.
+Download the LiveSafe App for a live, inter-active map of the shuttle bus locations and stops as well as updated information on the shuttle service. inside.SouthernCT.edu/shuttle-services